-- Typescript type imports for PyProxy subtypes from pyodide will be removed. - The methods PyProxy.supportsHas, PyProxy.isCallable, etc will be removed.
+- Typescript type imports for PyProxy subtypes from pyodide will be removed. - The methods PyProxy.supportsHas, PyProxy.isCallable, etc will be removed. - Support for the homedir argument will be removed in favor of env: {HOME: "/the/home/directory"}.

-- The messageCallback and errorCallback argument to loadPackage and loadPackagesFromImports will be passed as a named argument only. - Py2JsResult will be removed.
+- The messageCallback and errorCallback argument to loadPackage and loadPackagesFromImports will be passed as a named argument only. - Py2JsResult will be removed. - The --output-directory argument to pyodide build will be removed.